humanmade/altis-documentation/other-docs/guides/headless/ssr.md

 react-wp-ssr comes with [several limitations](https://github.com/humanmade/react-wp-ssr/blob/master/docs/limitations.md) that you should be aware of.
 Most well-built applications will work without any modifications, but some applications may require modifications to adapt to these modifications.

-For questions about adapting your application to server-side rendering, consult the HM Platform team.
+For questions about adapting your application to server-side rendering, consult the Altis team.

 ## Using v8js Directly